 Injuries and other Emergencies

-Minor cuts and abrasions suffered while at the center will receive proper care -- specifically, they will be washed with soap and warm water and properly bandaged.
+Minor cuts and abrasions suffered while at the Centre will receive proper care -- specifically, they will be washed with soap and warm water and properly bandaged.
 Treatment will be logged and we will tell you how and when the injury occurred.
 We are also required to log any injuries we observe on your child which have occurred outside of our care.
 In case of accident or serious injury a child, the license holder or staffs on duty must immediately ensure that

-CALL 911 IMMEDIATELY, the child receives medical attention if necessary decidedby 911.
+CALL 911 IMMEDIATELY, the child receives medical attention if necessary decided by 911.
 The child’s parent is notified.Call the child’s parents and emergency contact person and inform them directly (or leave a message in case they do not answer) about the accident or illness.

-The program will track the accidents and all illnesses in the centre and review it twice in a year.
-It is also the centre’s protocol to report critical incidents to children services.
+The program will track the accidents and all illnesses in the Centre and review it twice in a year.
+It is also the Centre's protocol to report critical incidents to children services.